 Decide on drop-shipping

-An alternative to holding your own stock is drop-shipping, whereby when an order is made through your ecommerce store, you request the ordered item from a third-party distributor who ships directly to the customer that made the purchase.
+An alternative to holding your own stock is drop-shipping, whereby when an order is made through your e-commerce store, you request the ordered item from a third-party distributor who ships directly to the customer that made the purchase.
 Drop-shipping allows businesses to avoid having to hold and store their own stock.
 This is particularly useful and cost-effective if you have products that are dependent on “seasons” and trends such as fashion apparel, where you do not want to purchase and have to store too many of a particular item that will soon be out-of-fashion.

-Setup a business bank account & merchant account
+Set up a business bank account & merchant account

-When starting any business, new bank accounts should always be created that are dedicated to the business.
+When starting any business, new bank accounts should always be created that is dedicated to the business.
 They should be in your business’ name.
 For tax and accounting reasons, never mix personal and business bank accounts.
 Try to keep all expenses and earnings separate from day one.
 This is critical to any successful business.

-To accept credit card payments, as an ecommerce website in Australia you will need a merchant account for processing.
+To accept credit card payments, as an e-commerce website in Australia you will need a merchant account for processing.
 Shop around for the best deal as different institutions charge different fees.
-Paypal offers a full-service solution for accepting payment, however they take a percentage of each transaction that is made via your store.
+Paypal offers a full-service solution for accepting payment, however, they take a percentage of each transaction that is made via your store.

 Choose your pricing model

 With all the previous decisions made, you now need to decide on the prices that you will sell your products for.
-Unfortunately, there is no magical formula, however, at a base level you should aim to break even – that is, earn enough money from each sale to pay for the stock, marketing and expenses that you have previously incurred.
-If you’re model is to be competitive on price within your market, you may find that you run some product sales at a loss.
+Unfortunately, there is no magical formula, however, at a base level you should aim to break even – that is, earn enough money from each sale to pay for the stock, marketing, and expenses that you have previously incurred.
+If your model is to be competitive on price within your market, you may find that you run some product sales at a loss.
 Additionally, you may have certain products that are ‘high margin’ products, whereby the profit you make on each sale is drastically higher than what you purchased the stock for.
 Once live, don’t be scared to amend your pricing to see what works and what customers are willing to spend without affecting the number of sales that you receive.